Joseph Joestar: Reception

 Critical response to Joseph has been positive.
 Silverman felt positively about how strikingly different the protagonist Joseph is from Part 1's Jonathan due to the former's cockier personality.
-Though the writer felt that Joseph and Ceasar's relationship gradually developed in the manga, the writer felt it was the latter who was a more annoying character.
+Though the writer felt that Joseph and Caesar's relationship gradually developed in the manga, the writer felt it was the latter who was a more annoying character.
 Kotaku described Joseph as a better main character than Jonathan for his display of intelligence when confronting the antagonists.
 Similarly, Joel Loynds of The Linc enjoyed the distinct personalities of Jojo's Bizarre Adventure the contrast Joseph has with Jonathan and his successor, Jotaro.
 Hiroshi Matsuyama from CyberConnect2 selected Joseph as his favorite Jojo's Bizarre Adventure hero based on his Battle Tendency portrayal which he felt was the "epitome of shonen manga".
 The Fandom Post was harsher, stating that while Joseph has charisma, he is still too cocky in the narrative due to how he manages to convince the Pillar Men to let him train so that he fight in a stronger form.
 The writer felt that sometimes Joseph was more comical to the point it feels he is breaking the fourth wall.
 Comic Book Resources made an article centered solely on Joseph, pointing out multiple appealing traits from his character that do not make sense when taken seriously such as his ability to predict others' following line or surprising the actual narrator of the series who states he dies in Battle Tendency.
 The death of Caesar before Part 2's climax was noted to be forced to make Jojo's characterization develop and take a more mature compromise with his mission in contrast to his earlier appearances.

 Reviewing Stardust Crusaders for Anime News Network, Rebecca Silverman enjoyed seeing Part 2's Joseph team up with new protagonist Jotaro and was impressed that Araki was able to keep Dio out of Part 2 completely, only to bring him back for Part 3.
 Anime UK News stated that Joseph and Avdol share one of the most hilarious fights in Stardust Crusaders based on how they accidentally sexually harass each other when being attacked by a Stand User working for Dio.
 Comic Book Resources still felt that Joseph was a still appealing supporting character for retaining the intelligence despite his age.
 The Fandom Post also praised Joseph's still intact characterization despite having noticeably aged ever since Battle Tendency.
 Joseph's middle-aged persona ranked as 18th best coolest character in Japan while his beard ranked sixth in another.
 In the Newtype anime awards for 2013, Joseph was voted as fourth best male character.